SeanLee97/llano/README.md

 `result` is the annotation result. `formatted_result` is the formatted result.

-💡Tip: if you want to train your domain model, the formatted result can be used for further training or annotation refinement.
+💡Tip: if you want to train your domain model, you can use the formatted result.

 <details>
 <summary>Click to show the result.</summary>